 Most people learn that they do this from a dentist who sees wear and tear on the teeth.
-Grinding at night can wear down enamel and make teeth more prone to cavities.
+Grinding at night can wear down enamel and make teeth more sensitive and prone to cavities.

 It can also crack molars, creating the need for a lot of expensive and uncomfortable dental work in the form of crowns or extractions and possibly implants.

 Not many people have told me that they were somehow able to stop grinding in their sleep.
-It’s hard to change a habit that occurs when you’re asleep.
+It’s hard to change a habit that occurs when you’re sleeping.

-However, it definitely can happen!
+However, it definitely can and does happen!
 Here’s what I’ve heard or read that may help you.

-I recently talked with someone who came to me years ago for TMJ relief.
-(I’ve been doing these sessions since 2013.)
+I recently talked with someone who first came to me years ago for TMJ relief.

-She mentioned that she was completely over her grinding issues and had been for a while.
+She mentioned that she was completely over her grinding issues and had been for quite a while.

-I asked her what she thought helped her stop the habit, and she replied, “Meditation.”
+I asked her what helped her stop the habit, and she replied, “Meditation.”

-She said that when she started a regular practice, she noticed that her grinding gradually diminished.
+She said that when she started a regular practice of meditation, she noticed that her grinding gradually diminished.

 Eventually she realized she hadn’t done it for a while.